GenesisFR/HowToBecomeGoodAtShooters/README.md

 - as a rule of thumb, try to recalibrate the attribute with the longest distance to its max value as it may save you some optimization resources in the end
 - once you're past SHD 1000, it's a good idea to make new characters and level them up to 40 to have extra SHD points you can spend on optimization
 - avoid optimizing an item that doesn't have the right attributes after recalibration (ex: AR without OOCD)
-- avoid optimizing an item that doesn't have at least 85% rolls overall after recalibration, otherwise, you're going to burn too many resources (unless it's an item hard to find like raid/DZ exclusives)
+- avoid optimizing an item that doesn't have at least 85% rolls overall after recalibration, otherwise you're going to burn too many resources to max it out (unless it's an item hard to find like raid/DZ exclusives)
 - you can't recalibrate an attribute that has been optimized

 ### Outcasts